anita-atugbokoh/Group-2-ALY-6130/README.md

 4. Expansion into New Healthcare Services

-The acquisition creates opportunities for Canada Life to ex
+The acquisition creates opportunities for Canada Life to expand into additional healthcare and wellness service areas while strengthening its competitive position within the Canadian healthcare and insurance industry.

 WEAKNESSES